 1. Put pets away during trick-or-treating

-The reality is, all pets are safer – and better off – being put away in their own space during trick-or-treating festivities, whether that’s a comfy crate or closed off in a separate room of the house.
-Halloween night is not the time to be teaching your pet to be comfortable with crowds of people in costume or strangers coming to your front door.
+The reality is, all pets are safer – and better off – being put away in their own space during trick-or-treating festivities, whether that’s the comfort of their bed or crate, or closed off in a separate room of the house.

 Halloween is one of the most common nights of the year for pets to go missing (along with Independence Day!).
 With the door opening and closing to greet trick-or-treaters, dogs and cats may become stressed, fearful, or try to bolt.
 If they do get loose, it's going to feel scary and unfamiliar on a night full of costumes, spooky sounds, and elaborate yard decorations.
 Ensure your pets are wearing ID tags with your contact information.
-If you haven't already, look into getting your pet microchipped so in the event that they do become lost, it will be much easier for them to be reuinted with their family.
+If you haven't already, look into getting your pet microchipped so that in the event that they do become lost, it will be much easier for them to be reunited with their family.

 Always monitor your pets (or crate them) when candy is out, and store all of your holiday candy away in a safe place that dogs and cats cannot get into.